Dragosh-C/Web-Client-Communication-with-REST-API/README.md

-Topic 4 PCom - Web Client.
+Web Client.
 Communication with REST API

 For data parsing, I used the Parson library [1] for C. It includes the files parson.c and parson.h.
 The function json_value_init_object() initializes a JSON object, and json_object_set_string() adds a string field to the JSON object.
 The JSON is then serialized with json_serialize_to_string() and sent to the server using the send_to_server() function.
 To parse the data received from the server, I created the convert_to_json function, which takes the server response as a parameter and transforms it into a JSON object.